alan-turing-institute/AutSPACEs/README.md

 ``Work on this repository is paused, currently not maintained or updated``

-AutSPACEs is moving, after been hosted at The Alan Turing Institute this project during its development the project will now be hosted and continued by Autistica.
+AutSPACEs is moving.
+After been hosted at The Alan Turing Institute during its development, the project will now be hosted and continued by Autistica.
 The transition may take a bit of time and while it happens no further work will be done on this repository.
+We will update this readme with relevant details as soon as possible, but thank you for your interest in the project in the meantime.
 ## Welcome.

 This repository **holds the code** for AutSPACEs.
 AutSPACEs is a citizen science platform co-created by autistic people and their supporters alongside researchers and the open source community.